 You can actually have your site submitted to over 100 galleries for $20 with CSS Gallery List.

 Naturally, if you get accepted into these galleries, you’ll get a link from a pretty good PageRank site.

 You can also use high-quality images on your site and posts and then give people permission to embed them on their own sites or pin to Pinterest.

-To make this strategy really work, you’ll want to follow some of these best practices:
+To make this strategy work, you’ll want to follow some of these best practices:

 - High-quality images – It’s essential that you provide images that look professional.
 You can’t expect anyone to take and use photos that look like stock or are blurry.
-The better the photos, then the better your image link building strategy will be.
+The better the photos, the better your image link-building strategy will be.

-- Make delivery easy – Grabbing an image shouldn’t be something users have to jump through loops to do.
+- Make delivery easy – Grabbing an image shouldn’t be something users have to jump through hoops to do.
 It should be as simple as grabbing the embed code.

-- Make this a regular feature – Just like frequency with blog posts, displaying new images should be on a predictable schedule.
-Of course offer an RSS feed for this so people don’t have to check back every day.
+- Make this a regular feature – Just like with the frequency of blog posts, displaying new images should be on a predictable schedule.
+Of course, offer an RSS feed for this so people don’t have to check back every day.